TomasHubelbauer/dagre/readme.md

 existing nodes and edges and the new node and edge.
 This will make it easy to notice when the order of branches has changed.
 Do not animate for other types of changes, those can only be done through the code and not the UI controls.

+### Display edge split as round button and node branch-out as a part of the text

+Currently, `foreignObject` is used for both the `+` buttons for edges and nodes.
+For edges, display as a round button directly over the mid-point of the edge track.
+For nodes, ditch the `text` and use `foreignObject` for both the button and the node label/content.
+Also change `measure` to create a DOM element and use its dimensions instead of using `canvas` so that rich text (or controls) is supported.
+Once done, display the node button as an overflowing (to the top) round button as well, half in and half out of the node box.